Anthonymcqueen21/hackerone_wordlist/README.md

 <?php echo $_GET['makesense']; ?>                   --> makesense
 ```

-## To Do
-- Develop own URL extracting library
-- Extract json and parse parameters from markdown code block.
-- Extract json and parse parameters from raw http response.

 ## Known Issues
 - It downloads reports each by each but nothing to do for getting it faster because HackerOne has rate-limit.